by Megan McDonough

 These are the same questions—and the same mindset—to engage in when life feels stuck.

-Can you trust that spring is possible after the winter of this challenge?
+Can you trust that spring is possible after a challenging winter?
 How are you preparing for the next season of your life?

 Come January, Joe is tapping trees, drilling holes for the sap that will eventually flow.
 It’s usually bitter cold still, but this activity reminds me that warmer days are ahead.